 Gopis: The milkmaids of Vrindavan, companions and devotees of Krishna.

 Gopuram: A towerlike structure over an entrance (gateway) to a temple or temple compound, shaped like a wedge standing on its wide end, consisting of many tiers that are highly decorated (sculpted), often with images of deities and figures from Hindu cosmology.

 Gorakhnath/Gorakshanath: A master yogi of the Nath Yogi (Siddha Yogi) tradition.
 His dates are not positively known, but he seems to have lived for many centuries and travelled throughout all of India, Bhutan, Tibet, and Ladakh teaching philosophy and yoga.

 Govinda: “Cowherd”–a title of Krishna.

-Grihasta: A married “householder;” the second stage (ashrama) in life.
+Grihastha: A married “householder;” the second stage (ashrama) in life.

-Guha: Cave; the heart (hridaya guha).
+Guha/Guhya: Cave; secret; secret place; the heart (hridaya guha).